-In recent years, the age-old soap has begun a revival.
-In particular, the many natural vegan variants now rightly have many fans.
-A standard supermarket shower gel is then no match.
-To make a fair comparison with artisanal block soap, we assume high-quality shower gel with a high percentage of natural ingredients.
+In recent years, the centuries-old soap has begun a revival.
+Especially the many natural vegan variants now rightly have many fans.
+A standard supermarket Shower Gel is no match.
+To make a fair comparison with artisanal bar soap, we assume high-quality Shower Gel with a high percentage of natural ingredients.

-Fortunately, producers have also seen the light and put a lot of innovation into producing excellent shower gel.
-As a result, you can now purchase very good natural variants that, due to their cleansing and nourishing ingredients, make a fine match for an organic soap bar.
+Fortunately, producers have also seen the light here and have put a lot of innovation into producing excellent shower Hair Gel.
+As a result, you can now purchase very good natural variants that, due to their cleansing and nourishing components, offer a great match for an organic Soap Bar.

 What are the biggest differences?

-Of course, there remain plenty of differences between a soap bar and shower gel.
-Let's list the most obvious ones below.
+Of course, there are still plenty of differences between a bar of soap and Shower Gel.
+Let's list the most striking ones.

 - Not liquid